Andrew Kleinfeld

-Andrew Jay Kleinfeld (born June 12, 1945) is an American lawyer and jurist serving as a senior U.S. circuit judge of the U.S. Court of Appeals for the Ninth Circuit since 2010.
+Andrew Jay Kleinfeld (June 12, 1945 – November 7, 2025) was an American lawyer and jurist who served as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 He served as an active judge on the Ninth Circuit from 1991 to 2010.
-Kleinfeld was previously a U.S. district judge on the U.S. District Court for the District of Alaska from 1986 to 1991.
+Kleinfeld was previously a United States district judge on the United States District Court for the District of Alaska from 1986 to 1991.

-Early life, education, and legal career
+Background

 Kleinfeld graduated from Wesleyan University in 1966 with a Bachelor of Arts.
 He then attended Harvard Law School, graduating in 1969 with a Juris Doctor.

 After graduating from law school, Kleinfeld was a law clerk to justice Jay Rabinowitz of the Alaska Supreme Court from 1969 to 1971.
-He then entered private practice in Fairbanks, also serving for several years as a part-time U.S. magistrate judge for Alaska's U.S. District Court.
+He then entered private practice in Fairbanks, also serving from 1971 to 1974 as a part-time United States magistrate judge for Alaska's U.S. District Court.

-Kleinfeld is married to Judith (Smilg) Kleinfeld, a professor at the University of Alaska Fairbanks.
-Kleinfeld's family is Jewish.
+Kleinfeld was married to Judith (Smilg) Kleinfeld, a professor at the University of Alaska Fairbanks.
+His family is Jewish.
+Kleinfeld died on November 7, 2025, at the age of 80.

 Federal judicial service

-Kleinfeld was nominated to a seat on the United States District Court for the District of Alaska by President Ronald Reagan on March 26, 1986, confirmed by the United States Senate on May 14, 1986, and received his commission on May 15, 1986.
-His service terminated on October 7, 1991, due to elevation to the Ninth Circuit.
+Kleinfeld was nominated to a seat on the United States District Court for the District of Alaska by President Ronald Reagan on March 26, 1986.
+He was confirmed by the United States Senate on May 14, 1986, and received his commission on May 15, 1986.
+His service terminated on October 7, 1991, due to elevation to the court of appeals.

-On May 23, 1991, President George H. W. Bush nominated Kleinfeld to a seat on the United States Court of Appeals for the Ninth Circuit, vacated by Judge Alfred T. Goodwin.
+On May 23, 1991, President George H. W. Bush nominated Kleinfeld to a seat on the United States Court of Appeals for the Ninth Circuit, vacated by Judge Alfred Goodwin.
 He was confirmed by the Senate on September 12, 1991, and received his commission on September 16, 1991.
 He assumed senior status on June 12, 2010.
+His judicial service was terminated upon his death in November 2025.